 to understand, apply, and use the Grand Chapter Code and the Bylaws of his Chapter.

 The Grand High Priest may issue a dispensation to waive the requirement of the certificates in paragraphs (a) and (b) above if the circumstances warrants.
-Amended March 20, 2010